opengisch/QgisModelBaker/docs/background_info/usabilityhub/modelbaker_integration.md

               - "UntersMassn":
               - "Deponietyp":
               - "LanguageCode_ISO639_1":
+              - "Another interesting layer":
+                definitionfile: "ilidata:ch.opengis.topping.opengisch_roadsigns_layer_101"
+              - "WMS Map":
+                provider: "wms"
+                uri: "contextualWMSLegend=0&crs=EPSG:2056&dpiMode=7&featureCount=10&format=image/jpeg&layers=ch.bav.kataster-belasteter-standorte-oev_lines&styles=default&url=https://wms.geo.admin.ch/?%0ASERVICE%3DWMS%0A%26VERSION%3D1.3.0%0A%26REQUEST%3DGetCapabilities"

 layer-order:
   - "Belasteter_Standort (Geo_Lage_Polygon)"
   - "Belasteter_Standort (Geo_Lage_Punkt)"
 ```

-#### Legend
+#### Layertree
-The legend is described using a tree structure in the `yaml` format.
+The layertree is described using a tree structure in the `yaml` format.

-Top level entry is `legend`.
+Top level entry is `layertree` (or outdated: `legend`).
 This entry is not shown in the legend.

 It can be followed by groups or layers.
 The following parameters are valid for both types:

-- `checked = true/false` defines if the node is visible or not
+- `checked: true/false` defines if the node is visible or not
-- `expanded = true/false` defines if the node is expanded or not
+- `expanded: true/false` defines if the node is expanded or not
 - `featurecount: true` defines if the number of features should be displayed or not
+- `definitionfile: "ilidata..."` defines the path/link to a layer/group definition QLR file.

 Groups must be defined as such with the parameter `group: true`.
 Otherwise it is assumed to be a layer.
 The groups should contain the parameter `child-nodes` where subgroups and layers can be defined.